jackhclee/wallymobi/cyf.md

 Missing Link / Resources?
 - Check if you can get clues from
-Developer Tools => Network
+Developer Tools => Network.
+You can access the tool by 1) Right click on the page and select Inspect or 2) Press F12 button
 - ![ChromeDev](https://i.ibb.co/WVKMXMM/Screenshot-2021-11-13-at-16-08-46.png)

-- Right click on the page and select Inspect
-- Press F12 button